leolivi/leolivi/README.md

 ### Hi there 👋

-- 👀 I’m interested in design, coding and programming Websites
+- 👀 I’m interested in designing, coding and programming Websites
-- 🌱 I’m studying Web Design and Development and currently learning JavaScript
+- 🌱 I’m studying Web Design and Development